 The Supplier shall have measures in place to detect security incidents impacting the Purchaser and occurring in the Supplier's environment.
-Security incidents include but are not limited to loss, alteration, disclosure or unauthorized access to Purchaser data or information and unauthorized disclosure of proprietary source code.
+Security incidents include but are not limited to loss, alteration, disclosure or unauthorized access to Purchaser data or information and unauthorized disclosure of proprietary source code or other intellectual property rights.